FrancescoPeria/Warehouse_Simulation/README.md

 The scope of this project is to model the evolution of the warehouse overtime, as a consequence of the production of different codes.
 The inventory built for a specific product is influenced by:
-- The time interval (replenishment period) until next production
+- The time interval (replenishment period R) until next production
 - The estimated demand in that time interval

 Main assumptions: